Gemba/skyscraper/docs/FRONTENDS.md

 | `thumbnail`                   | Preserved                 |
 | `titleshot`                   | Preserved                 |

-Also all other non scrapable elements are preserved (Batocera EmulationStation adds those on occasion) like: `cheevosHash`, `cheevosId`, `scrap`, ...
+Also, all other non scrapable elements are preserved (Batocera EmulationStation adds those on occasion) like: `cheevosHash`, `cheevosId`, `scrap`, ...

 #### Usage of Skyscraper for Batocera